search icon

 • Signature of the company’s authorized person

 All told, the statutory merger is quite similar to the nonstatutory conversion, but the big difference is that with a statutory merger, these transfers are relatively seamless and automatic.
-In a nonstatutory conversion, you’ll need to draft separate agreement documents to complete each step.
+In a nonstatutory conversion, it’s necessary to draft separate agreement documents to complete each step (read more on the statutory merger definition).

 Another option is to hire a business services company.
-While there aren’t nearly as many options as there are for forming an LLC, there are still several reputable companies offering business conversion service.
-Take a look at a few of our favorite options:
+While there aren’t nearly as many options as there are for forming an LLC, there are still several reputable companies offering business conversion services.
+Take a look at a few popular options:

-• Swyft Filings ($199): Swyft Filings has a great price point for this service, and they’ll complete every step of the process on your behalf.
-When they’re finished, they’ll upload all of the relevant documents to your convenient online dashboard.
+• Swyft Filings (price not published): Historically, Swyft Filings has charged a fair price point for this service, and they’ll complete every step of the process.
+When they’re finished, they’ll upload all of the relevant documents to a convenient online dashboard.
 It’s also worth noting that Swyft Filings receives spectacular customer feedback.

-• LegalZoom ($229): LegalZoom is perhaps the best-known company in the business services industry, and while their pricing is a bit higher than Swyft Filings, they’re still a strong option.
-LegalZoom covers this service with a 100% satisfaction guarantee that ensures you’ll receive a full refund if you’re unhappy with their service for any reason.
+• LegalZoom ($699 plus state fees): LegalZoom is perhaps the best-known company in the business services industry, and while their pricing is a bit high, they’re still a strong option.
+LegalZoom covers this service with a 100% satisfaction guarantee that ensures customers receive a full refund if they’re unhappy with their service for any reason.

 • BizFilings (price varies by state): Another solid choice for this service is BizFilings.
-While their pricing does vary depending on which state you’re converting a business in, you can always count on them to provide strong services at reasonable rates.
+While their pricing does vary depending on which state the company is converting a business in, they do provide strong services at reasonable rates.

 In Conclusion

-The nonstatutory conversion is hardly ever used these days, as it has been replaced by the statutory conversion, and to a lesser extent, the statutory merger.
+The nonstatutory conversion is hardly ever used these days, as it has been replaced by the statutory conversion and, to a lesser extent, the statutory merger.
 This is fortunate, as the nonstatutory conversion is easily the most complicated of these three methods.
+Business owners who want to convert their entities can hire business formation services to handle this process on their behalf.

 zenbusiness logo